AmanuelT29/Integrate-Okta-SSO-with-Salesforce/README.md

 ## Objective

 In this project, I demonstrate how to integrate Okta Single Sign-On (SSO) with the Salesforce application.
 The process begins by creating four new users in both Okta and Salesforce.
-Next, I create a "Marketing" group in Okta and assign the users to this group to implement Role-Based Access Control (RBAC).
+Next, I create a "Marketing" group in Okta and assign the new users to this group to implement Role-Based Access Control (RBAC).
 I then configure the Salesforce application in Okta and set up SSO integration.
 Finally, I assign the Marketing group to the Salesforce application, granting users access and ensuring a successful SSO implementation.

 -----